Santroller/Santroller/wiring_guides/wii_output.md

 ## Supplies

 - A controller built using one of the other guides
--
-- A Schottky diode (a 20A diode should be plenty for this application, just needs to handle a >5V maximum reverse voltage)

 - A microcontroller

   - The Pi Pico is recommended, but other 3.3v microcontrollers like the 3.3v pro micro may work.
 5v only microcontrollers will NOT work.